 If Job Skills Training is necessary to supplement the training provided by the employer, the Project SEARCH provider includes it as part of Job Placement Services and may not bill it separately.

-When the customer changes positions with the employer or obtains employment with another employer before achieving Benchmark C, the customer must work a minimum of 30 cumulative calendar days before achieving Benchmark C.
+The customer must work 90 days in the same position.
+When a customer is placed in a new position with the same or new employer, a new 90-day count of employment is required to complete Project SEARCH Job Placement Services.

+If a customer loses a job before the 90-day benchmark, the customer's progression towards completion of the benchmark ends.
+When the customer becomes employed again, the day count will start at day 1 for the new position.

+The 90-day count for successful closure will start over anytime a customer:

+Loses their job;

+Changes employers;

+Changes positions with same employer;

+Receives a promotion; or

+Quits their job voluntarily.

+Each benchmark is paid only once for each customer between Active Status (customer has an IPE) and Closure Status of a VR case.
+On a case-by-case basis, when the VR counselor determines the provider should be paid for making a second placement a VR3472 must be approved by the VR Director prior to the service authorization being issued.

+If the customer loses the job, the customer's progression toward completion of the benchmark ends and the job placement specialist must meet with the customer and VR counselor to:

+evaluate the reason(s) the customer lost the job and develop a plan to address any identified issues; and

+review and update a new VR3363, Project SEARCH Job Placement Services Plan, when new employment conditions or goals need to be established.

+When a job is lost, the customer begins with Benchmark A to secure another position.
+The count begins over at day one and continues through the benchmarks until the customer reaches 90 days of employment in the new position.
+The provider must resubmit an updated VR3364 for each benchmark.
+Each Benchmark is paid only once for each customer.

 Additionally, any extended support or long-term support services that the customer needs to maintain successful long-term employment must be established by the job placement specialist and Project SEARCH team before the customer achieves Benchmark C.

 Any request to change a Service Definition, Process and Procedure, or Outcomes Required for Payment must be documented and approved by the VR director, using the VR3472, Contracted Service Modification Request, before the change is implemented.
 The approved VR3472 must be maintained in the provider's customer case file.
 For more information, refer to VR-SFP 3.6.4.2 Evaluation of Service Delivery.